Meguazy/Review-scraper-chatbot-embedding/README.md

 ```bash
 python codeKafka/consumer_elastic.py
 ```
-In the first terminal we will start the consumer that writes the data on the vector database, while in the second terminal we will interact with the one that writes on ElasitSearch indexes.
+In the **first terminal** we will start the consumer that writes the data on the vector database, while in the **second terminal** we will interact with the one that writes on ElasitSearch indexes.

-To start the scraper and the chatbot app, we need to start the streamlit webapp by using the command
+To start the scraper and the chatbot app, we need to start the streamlit webapp **on yet another terminal** by using the command
 ```bash
 streamlit run app.py
 ```